Efficiency (statistics): Uses of inefficient estimators

 While efficiency is a desirable quality of an estimator, it must be weighed against other considerations, and an estimator that is efficient for certain distributions may well be inefficient for other distributions.
 Most significantly, estimators that are efficient for clean data from a simple distribution, such as the normal distribution (which is symmetric, unimodal, and has thin tails) may not be robust to contamination by outliers, and may be inefficient for more complicated distributions.
 In robust statistics, more importance is placed on robustness and applicability to a wide variety of distributions, rather than efficiency on a single distribution.
-M-estimators are a general class of solutions motivated by these concerns, yielding both robustness and high relative efficiency, though possibly lower efficiency than traditional estimators for some cases.
-These are potentially very computationally complicated, however.
+M-estimators are a general class of estimators motivated by these concerns.
+They can be designed to yield both robustness and high relative efficiency, though possibly lower efficiency than traditional estimators for some cases.
+They can be very computationally complicated, however.

 A more traditional alternative are L-estimators, which are very simple statistics that are easy to compute and interpret, in many cases robust, and often sufficiently efficient for initial estimates.
 See applications of L-estimators for further discussion.
+Inefficient statistics in this sense are discussed in detail in The Atomic Nucleus by R. D. Evans, written before the advent of computers, when efficiently estimating even the arithmetic mean of a sorted series of measurements was laborious.